planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 --------------

-During development, we use continuous integration with a Docker QGIS testing environment and the tester plugin, which test every single change to code.
+During development, we use continuous integration with a Docker QGIS testing environment, testing every single change to code.

+For plugins, we have created a specific Tester plugin, which allows us to run manual and semi-automatic tests in a much more effective way.

-Besides, each Boundless Desktop release is tested manually for core components functionality ensuring broadly that the software performs as expected.
+Besides, each Boundless Desktop release is tested manually for core components functionality (in most cases, also with the help of the Tester plugin) ensuring broadly that the software performs as expected.

 Support
 -------